 Wet season in Phuket - Great time to visit!

-As May turns to June, people in Europe, North America and more northerly parts of Asia are thinking of the summer, with sunny skies, warm balmy days and BBQ's in the garden.
+As April turns to May, people in Europe, North America and more northerly parts of Asia are thinking of the coming summer, with sunny skies, warm balmy days and BBQ's in the garden.
 It's summertime and the livin' is easy...
 Here in Phuket, the weather doesn't have the same 4 seasons as "back home".
-We don't get cold weather, I have no use for warm clothes save for the occasional early morning ride on the bike, you can wear polo shirts and shorts every day.
+We don't get cold weather, I have no use for warm clothes save for the occasional early morning ride on the motorbike, you can wear polo shirts and shorts every day.
 We don't have a spring with the bluebells flowering in the woods, we don't have an autumn with golden leaves.
 But - we do have weather!

 Now, there are many reasons why people choose to take a vacation in Thailand.
 Could be for scuba diving, could be for the culture, could be for the great food, for the nightlife, for the beaches, for the chance to sample Asia in small easy to manage pieces or because it's cheap... but the weather is also an important factor.
 Bob from England wants to go home with a tan, so does the Eriksson family from Sweden.
 They all want sunshine.
 So, for the convenience of Mr and Mrs A Tourist, we can divide the year into two parts: HIGH season and LOW season.
 Read on...